advancingship/terraform-ecs-app/README.md

 #### TERRAFORM-ECS-APP
-This is an example of reusable code to automate launching a docker image of a web-application (in this example, a create-react-app) into the aws cloud on an ec2(elastic compute) instance using ECS (elastic container service).
-The Infrastructure As Code is given basic tests with GOSS to test the Docker image and also with Terratest to test the Terraform automation.
+This project contains an fully-functioning minimal implementation of reusable code that automates the provisioning of a docker image of a web-application and launching it into the AWS cloud on an ec2 (Elastic Compute) instance using ECS (Elastic Container Service).
+The provided web-app is same operational but featureless app one gets from running 'npx create-react-app front-end'.
+The Infrastructure As Code is given basic tests with Goss to test the Docker image and also with Terratest to test the Terraform automation.

+If you would like to use something other than React for your app, replace the shell commands for installing libraries, nvm, node, npm and npx in the provisioners block in /cloud/prod/services/front-end/build.json with commands to install the libraries, languages and frameworks of your choosing.

+If you choose to change the name of the project from "project-name" to something else, you must change it in the build.json and user-data.sh files in /cloud/prod/services/front-end as well as in /cloud/test/goss.yaml

 #### Key
 in any code following, any text with a star to the left and right such as